Atmospheric Physics (Prof. Ulrike Lohmann)

 A series of interviews and documentaries exists that explain the goals of our research.
 They can be found on our media page.

-Enlarged view: An introduction to clouds - From the microscale to climate
+Enlarged view: An Introduction to Clouds - From the microscale to Climate

 An Introduction to Clouds provides a fundamental understanding of clouds, ranging from cloud microphysics to the large-scale impacts of clouds on climate.
 For more information visit the external page publisher's webpage.
 An up-to-date list of known errata can be found Download here (PDF, 140 KB).